MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 This update is specific to the Surface Hub 2S and provides the driver and firmware updates outlined below:

 * Intel(R) Bluetooth driver - 22.30.0.4
-  * Addresses security updates and improves system stability.
+  * Improves system security and stability.
 * Intel(R) graphics driver - 27.20.100.8682
-  * Addresses security updates and improves system stability.
+  * Improves system security and stability.
 * Intel(R) Wi-Fi driver - 22.30.0.11
-  * Addresses security updates and improves system stability.
+  * Improves system security and stability.
 </details>

 <details>